ryouchinsa/ryouchinsa.github.io/edit/README.md

 - v=0: not labeled
 - v=1: labeled but not visible
 - v=2: labeled and visible

-Change visibility when click each keypoint.
-- Click pressing the option + command keys, the point is added as not labeled.
-- Click pressing the option key, the point is added as labeled but not visible.

 Create the skeleton.
 - To add an edge, drag from one to another point pressing the option key.